 A survey of the history, principles and theory of photography in the 19th and 20th centuries as it is used as an aesthetic medium and for visual communication.
 Differentiation between photographs made as art vs. snapshots, photojournalism, scientific record and commercial art is emphasized.
-A research project is required.
 Offered periodically.